Emergence of microphysical bulk viscosity in binary neutron star post-merger dynamics: Results

-and $\zeta = \zeta\left(n_B,T\right)$ is the weak-interaction driven bulk viscosity \cite{Alford:2019qtm,Alford:2019kdw}.
-Applications of semi-analytic expressions for the bulk viscosity \cite{Alford:2019qtm} to the background of a non-viscous neutron star merger calculation have projected that large viscous corrections could arise after the merger \cite{Most:2021zvc}.
-Here, we go beyond such estimates, as well as first-order bulk-viscous approximations \cite{Celora:2022nbp}, and instead compute the full dynamics of the Urca process (in the Fermi Surface approximation) and its influence on dense matter beyond leading order in $\delta \mu$ by directly extracting $\Pi$ from the total pressure \eqref{eqn:PpPi} in our simulations.
-Using our self-consistent approach, we can provide a first quantification of the out-of-equilibrium dynamics in terms of the relative bulk pressure contribution $\Pi/P^{\rm\, eq}$ as shown in Fig.\ \ref{fig:eff_press}.
+Using our approach, we can provide a first quantification of the out-of-equilibrium dynamics in terms of the relative bulk pressure contribution $\Pi/P^{\rm\, eq}$ as shown in Fig.\ \ref{fig:eff_zeta} for a fixed time.
+We can see that bulk viscous corrections in terms of $\Pi$ appear in the remnant.
+We will quantify them in the following and analyze their dynamical impact.

-In the very late inspiral, right before the collision, tidal forces drive the material inside the stars out of equilibrium.
-While we only show the last orbit (Fig.\ \ref{fig:eff_press}, left panel), this could potentially set in even earlier \cite{Arras:2018fxj}.
-Overall, we find that $\Pi/P^{\rm\, eq} \gtrsim 5\%$ throughout the stars during initial stages of the collision (Fig. \ref{fig:eff_press}, left panel).
+We will also utilize the concept of a dynamic inverse Reynolds number \citep{Denicol:2012cn,Most:2021zvc}, $\chi = \Pi / \left(\ep^{\rm eq}+P^{\rm eq}\right)$, with $\ep^{\rm eq}$ being the total energy density of the fluid in $\beta-$equilibrium.
+We will, in particular, rely on a density-weighted average value $\left<\chi\right>$.
+In Fig.~\ref{fig:eff_press} we show the the departure from $\beta$-equilibrium $\delta\mu$ relative to the temperature: $\delta\mu/T\ll 1$ is the linear response regime.
+In the very late inspiral, right before the collision, tidal forces drive the material inside the stars out of $\beta$-equilibrium.
+While we only show the beginning of the collision (Fig.\ \ref{fig:eff_press}, left panel), this could potentially set in even earlier \citep{Arras:2018fxj}.
+Overall, we find that $\delta\mu/T \gtrsim 0.1$ in most of the stellar material (Fig.\ \ref{fig:eff_press}, left panel).
 The subsequent evolution now strongly depends on whether weak-interaction effects are included.
-If Urca processes are not included, the matter does not re-equilibrate on the dynamical time scale of the merger and the out-of-equilibrium pressure contribution, $\Pi$, remains constant on average for both EoSs (Fig.\ \ref{fig:eff_press_avg}).
-If instead Urca processes are included, the system begins to re-equilibrate at a rate that depends on density and temperature.
-One can see that especially in higher density regions $n_B>2\, n_{\rm sat}$, equilibration due to dUrca proceeds quickly with the core of the object having reduced $\Pi/P^{\rm\, eq}$ by more than one order of magnitude, with the hottest regions re-equilibrating first.
+If Urca processes are not included, the matter does not re-equilibrate on the dynamical time scale of the merger and the out-of-equilibrium pressure contribution, $\chi$, remains constant on average for both EoSs (Fig.\ \ref{fig:eff_press_avg}, dashed lines).
+If Urca processes are included the system begins to re-equilibrate at a rate that depends on density and temperature.
+Indeed, we can see (Fig.~\ref{fig:eff_press_avg}, solid lines) that with the inclusion of Urca processes the system relaxes to chemical equilibrium with an average relaxation time comparable to the millisecond timescale of the merger dynamics.
+If we included neutrino-trapped regions, these would equilibrate much faster \citep{Perego:2019adq}.